A permaculture swale is a tool for capturing and storing water in a garden. Learn how to build a swale in the residential landscape.

 I’ve written about swales before: If you missed it, see What is a swale and why you need one.

-Today I’m going to talk about the technical details of a swale: how to choose the best site for a swale and how to build one.
+This article is about the technical details of a permaculture swale: How to choose the best site and how to build it.

 Constructing a Swale in 7 Steps